 The Annual Parish Meeting is not a council meeting and is different to the AGM, it is a meeting of the Parish or Town electors.
 Electors can contribute to the agenda and in practice these meetings often celebrate local activities and debate current issues in the community.
 The Mayor of the Town Council, any two Councillors or any six electors can call the Annual Parish or Town Meeting.
 The Mayor of the Town Council, if present, will chair the meeting.

-Ashbourne has four wards and maps of the wards can be accessed in the document storage area
+Ashbourne has four wards and maps of the wards can be accessed below:

 Our committees have specific tasks and can have delegated powers.

 Ashbourne Town Council Standing Orders

 Contracts the Town Council has with various companies can be found by contacting the Town Clerk.

 We have a small team who work together to deliver the range of services we provide.
 They can be contacted through our office at Ashbourne Town Hall, by phone or email.